 Service resilience is an important consideration.

 Cloud providers have hundreds of thousands of customers running multiple workloads on millions of pieces of equipment.
 At this scale, failures are guaranteed to happen.
-They might not happen to your organization, but planning for failure is a critical part of cloud application design.
+They might not happen to your organisation, but planning for failure is a critical part of cloud application design.